nestauk/asf_core_data/README.md

 The MCS **installations** dataset contains one record for each MCS certificate version (i.e. a certificate which is registered then updated will appear twice in the dataset).
 In almost all cases, each MCS certificate is associated with a single heat pump installation.
 Features in the dataset include

   - characteristics of the property: address, heat and water demand, alternative heating system
-  - characteristics of the installed heat pump: model, manufacturer, capacity, flow temperature and SCOP
+  - characteristics of the installed heat pump: model, manufacturer, capacity, flow temperature, SCOP
   - characteristics of the installation: overall cost, installer name, whether or not the installation is eligible for RHI

 The MCS **installers** dataset contains one record for each MCS-certified installer.
 Features in the dataset include